ayahusseini/loops-tutorial/README.md

 ## Loops

-Loops is a repository that explores area calculation of loops
+Loops is a small tutorial on hysterisis loop properties in numpy

 ### Files
 - `generate_fake_loop.py` is used to generate fake data
+- `tutorial.ipynb` - notebook showing how different properties can be calculated.

 ### Usage